ckswilliams/modOpenREM/docs/charts.rst

 can be done by activating `Plot a series per system` in the `Chart options`.

 .. figure:: img/ChartCTMeanDLPperSystem.png
-   :figwidth: 45%
+   :figwidth: 50%
-   :align: left
+   :align: right
    :alt: Bar chart of mean DLP (one system per series)

    Figure 3: Bar chart of mean DLP (one system per series)

+If the the bar chart that you are viewing shows more than one series then clicking on a category name on the x-axis will take you to a plot that shows multiple histograms: one for each series (figure 4).

 .. figure:: img/ChartCTMeanDLPhistogramPerSystem.png
-   :figwidth: 45%
+   :figwidth: 50%
    :align: right
    :alt: Histogram of abdomen DLP (one series per system)

    Figure 4: Histogram of abdomen DLP values, one series per system

-If the the bar chart that you are viewing shows more than one series then clicking on a category name on the x-axis will take you to a plot that shows multiple histograms: one for each series (figure 4).

 The histogram data can be plotted as absolute values, or be normalised to a value of 1.0 (figure 5).
 This can be toggled by clicking on the button that is